Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Let us check the Code segment-wise to understand them.
+Let us check the Code segment-wise to understand it.
 We are already familiar with the AfterUpdate and other Event Procedures.

 Private Frm As Form